Rhode Island

 Summary

-Rhode Island falls into the top tier for percent of patients not receiving any treatment.
+Rhode Island falls into the top tier for percent of patients receiving no treatment.
 Some patients do refuse treatment, but issues such as fatalism and stigma can prevent eligible patients from accessing treatment that may save or extend their lives.
 All patients should work with their doctors to establish a treatment plan and goals.